dobidu/VST-SharedAudio-Bridge/README.md

      - `4` to exit the application

 4. **Plugin Control**
+   - The plugin automatically detects when the generator is active and starts to play whenever the information is sent.
-   - Press the "Play" button in the plugin to start playing the received audio
+   - You can stop playback at any time using the "Stop" button (even when the generator is active), and you need to press the "Play" button in the plugin to restart playback.
    - The interface will show:
      - Connection status with the generator
      - Current latency in milliseconds